Planning a kitchen

 Plan your perfect country kitchen with our design ideas for a total kitchen transformation or small updates that will have a big impact.

-The kitchens shown are from Wickes, Homebase, Betta Living, Wren Living, Howdens Joinery, John Lewis, Benchmarx and Ikea (in order shown).
+The kitchens shown are from Wickes, Homebase, Betta Living, Wren Kitchens, Howdens Joinery, John Lewis, Benchmarx and Ikea (in order shown).

-See how some of these brands were rated in our guide to the best kitchen brands - there was nearly a 25% difference between to top and bottom brands.
+See how some of these brands were rated in our guide to the best kitchen brands - there was nearly a 25% difference between the top and bottom brands.

-From beech wood for a light look, to walnut for a darker feel, wood kitchens are a great way to achieve a country look.
-Solid wood kitchens are expensive, but wood veneer or wood-effect laminate are more affordable versions.
+From beech wood for a light look, to walnut for a darker feel, most country-style kitchens will include wooden surfaces and fittings.
+Solid wood kitchens are expensive to buy and maintain, but wood veneer or wood-effect laminate are more affordable options.

-Our page on kitchen units, doors and worktops has more advice on the different materials available, and what kitchen owners have rated better for standing the test of time.
+Our page on kitchen units, doors and worktops has more advice on the different materials available, and reveals which surfaces kitchen owners have rated better for standing the test of time.

-New fittings are an inexpensive way to update your kitchen.
-Depending on what you want, fittings such as door handles can cost as little as £2 for a pack of two.
-If you're keen on a Belfast sink, they're likely to set you back around £100 - but you may find one cheaper second hand, so try scrap yards and antique shops.
+New fittings, such as door handles, knobs and taps, are an inexpensive way to update your kitchen.
+For a country kitchen look, opt for simple, vintage-style fittings in brushed metallic finishes.
+Depending on what you want, fittings such as door handles can cost as little as £2 for a pack of two, and instantly refresh your space.
+A large, Belfast sink is an iconic country kitchen feature, and likely to set you back at least £100, but you may find one cheaper second hand at scrap yards or antique shops.

-Real stone tiles, like terracotta, travertine or slate, will create an instant country feel - but they can be expensive, starting at around £15 per square metre.
-Vinyl tile-effect flooring on the other hand can cost as little as £5 per square meter.
+Real stone tiles, like terracotta, travertine or slate, will give your kitchen a country feel, but they can be expensive, starting at around £15 per square metre.
+On the other hand, tile or stone-effect vinyl and laminate flooring can cost as little as £5 per square metre and improvements in their technology means that both have become much more realistic in recent years.

 Wood flooring is also a great option for a country feel.
-You could even combine it with tiles to add more interest.
+Combine it with tiles to add more interest, or lay it in a herringbone pattern for a more up-to-date look.
 Our guide to buying and fitting wood flooring gives you more details.

 If creating a country kitchen from scratch is more than you can afford, new worktops, particularly wooden ones, will add that country feel.
-Our page on kitchen costs has more information on how much it costs to replace and repair tired old worktops.
+Our page on kitchen costs has more information on how much it costs to replace and repair tired, old worksurfaces.

 Range cooker or mini range cooker

-If you haven't got the space or budget for a full range cooker, you could choose instead one of the increasing number of 60cm mini range cookers.
-These combine the good-looks of a range cooker in a much smaller footprint.
+If you haven't got the space or budget for a full range cooker, you could choose one of the increasing number of 60cm mini range cookers instead.
+These combine the good looks of a range cooker with a smaller footprint.
 We've tested and reviewed the latest models in our freestanding cooker reviews section.

-If you're lucky enough to have any original features in your kitchen, such as beams or a fireplace, make the most of them by turning them into a focal point.
+If you do live in an older property and are lucky enough to have any original features in your kitchen, such as beams or a fireplace, make the most of them by turning them into a focal point for your country kitchen scheme.

 Want to know the best and worst kitchen brands?
 Find out which brand was rated highest by its customers in our fitted kitchens guide.